terminusdb/terminusdb/README.md

 ## Changes in this Version

-* Added additional typing information and documentation.
+* Added additional typing information and documentation
-* Added database bootsrapping for access permissions and controls using the capabilities ontology.
+* Added database bootsrapping for access permissions and controls using the capabilities ontology
+* Added database initialisation utility
+* Added code for instance and schema checking

 ## TODO